We accept Apple Pay Google Pay Quick and secure payment options.

 • (Rawls 1017).

-Harvard – A reference entry should follow a sentence case rule.
-Moreover, in-text citations should include the author’s surname, publication date, and page numbers.
+Harvard – A reference entry must follow a sentence case rule.
+Moreover, in-text citations must include the author’s surname, publication date, and page numbers.
 Hence, examples of a reference entry with an in-text citation are:

 • Rawls, J 1971, ‘Two principles of justice’, in a theory of justice, Harvard University Press, pp. 1017–1024.